Nasal reconstruction was one of the first cosmetic procedures ever developed and is among the most frequently performed today.

 A medical history and examination is performed, and then we’ll discuss the way your nose can look in relation to your other facial features.
 Digital Photographs and computer imaging aid Dr. Will in determining your ideal result.
 Pre-operative instructions may include eliminating certain drugs that contain aspirin to minimize the possibility of excess bleeding.
 Antibiotics may be prescribed before surgery to prevent infection.

 Surgery is usually performed under general anesthesia, which is comfortable and results in less swelling and bruising.
-In cases that involve a size reduction or removal of a hump, the skin of the nose may be separated from the underlying bone and cartilage.
-The bone and cartilage are then reshaped and the skin re-draped over the surface.
+In cases involving a size reduction or the removal of a hump, the skin of the nose may be separated from the underlying bone and cartilage.
+The bone and cartilage are then reshaped, and the skin re-draped over the surface.

 Before and After Rhinoplasty